PrincetonUniversityOIT/jazz-boot/site/content/docs/5.1/getting-started/introduction.md

 #### Modules

 If you use `<script type="module">`, please refer to our [using Bootstrap as a module]({{< docsref "/getting-started/javascript#using-bootstrap-as-a-module" >}}) section.

+#### Frameworks

+The libraries described below are not necessarily endorsed as part of the Jazz Design System initiative, but are likely viable options for projects that use these specific frameworks:

+* **Angular** - the [ng-bootstrap](https://github.com/ng-bootstrap/ng-bootstrap) project provides an Angular
+  implementation of the Bootstrap library that supports Bootstrap 5.x, on which this Jazz Design System implementation is based.
+* **Vue.js** - The [bootstrap-vue](https://coreui.io/bootstrap-vue/) supports Bootstrap 5.x for Vue applications.
+* **React.js** - The [react-bootstrap](https://react-bootstrap.github.io/) project supports Bootstrap 5.x for React applications.

 #### Components